 How exactly?
 Four words: Telco data credit scoring.

-Telecommunication providers capture various data points on mobile phone usage such as call duration, monthly bill payments, porting history, handsets used, and many others.
+Telecommunication providers capture various data points on mobile phone usage such as call duration, prepaid reload amount, SIM age, handsets used, and many others.
+To know more about what insight it can tell, we have just posted something on LinkedIn about it.
+You may click here.
 When all these factors are analyzed, they form a single category called telco data.

 While telco data credit scoring is originally intended to create new avenues of credit for unbanked individuals, this new form of predictive credit scoring can be the game-changer for the financial sector in the time of COVID-19.
 As more and more people use digital payment channels to pay for bills and transactions, banks can now easily evaluate an individual’s creditworthiness based on transactions made online and their mobile data activity.
 This makes it easier for banks and other financial institutions to target customers who have the ability to pay back loans, even amidst the ongoing pandemic.